Studying power-grid synchronization with incremental refinement of model heterogeneity: Results

 \subsection{The $\Omega$ order parameter transient}

-Fig.~\ref{fig:omega_t_th_ord+unord} shows the evolution of the order parameter $\Omega$.
-Similarly to the results of $R$, the scenarios form three distinct curves.
-However, the order of these curves is the opposite of the Kuramoto order parameter.
-Scenarios 1, 5, and 9 exhibit the lowest results ($\Delta\Omega\approx6$ for phase disordered initial conditions), followed by 2, 6, and 10 ($\Delta\Omega\approx40$), and by 3, 7, and 11 ($\Delta\Omega\approx5000$).
-These results again imply that changing the coupling strengths, $W_{ij}$ does not affect the steady-state values of $\Omega$ too much if all other parameters are fixed, thus heterogeneity in the edge behavior seems to be irrelevant.
+Fig.~\ref{fig:W_therm} in the Appendices shows the evolution of the order parameter $\Omega$.
+Compared to the curves of $R$, bigger differences can be noticed.
+Scenario 1 and 2 in case of phase ordered initial conditions show very low frequency spread ($\Omega\approx10^{-5} - 10^{-4}$).
+For all other cases, $\Omega$ values are between $\approx10^{0} - 10^{5}$.
+The highest spreads are seen in case of scenarios 4, 8 and 12 (the most heterogeneous models), followed closely by scenarios 3, 7 and 11 (small, but homogeneous $M_i$s).
+It can also be seen that for these six scenarios, changing coupling strengths, $W_{ij}$ does not affect the steady-state values of $\Omega$ too much if all other parameters are fixed, thus heterogeneity in the edge behavior seems to be irrelevant.